 Shorter version for when space is limited:

-[Name of your project / partnership] is supported by a Climate Mitigation grant from the British Council’s Going Global Partnerships programme.
+[Name of your project / partnership] is supported by a UK – Egypt HE partnerships for Climate Change grant from the British Council’s Going Global Partnerships programme.
 The programme builds stronger, more inclusive, internationally connected higher education and TVET systems.

 When talking about your project on social media, please use the hashtag #GoingGlobalPartnerships.
 You may also wish to include the British Council’s higher education Twitter handle @HEGoingGlobal.